-- ➤ Tell the IEP team what your interests are, where you would like to work, live, and continue your education. - > Listen to others at the meeting. - Ask questions of you don't understand something. - Take ownership of your meeting.
+- ➤ Tell the IEP team what your interests are, where you would like to work, live, and continue your education. - > Listen to others at the meeting. - Ask questions of you don't understand something. - > Take ownership if your meeting.
 State different views if you feel uncomfortable about the meeting.